The City of Lake Forest has several business districts:

 Settler's Square is located on the west side of Lake Forest on Waukegan Road.
 Settler's Square is home to Sunset Foods, Postnet, Lake Forest Hardware, Ferentinos, Sushi Kushi and many other retail stores.

 Forest Square is located on the west side of Lake Forest on Waukegan Road.
-Forest Square is home to Starbucks, Robeks, Grand Cru, Gifted, Lou Malnati's, JImmy Johns and many other retail stores.
+Forest Square is home to Starbucks, Lou Malnati's, JImmy Johns and many other retail stores.

 Conway Park at Lake Forest is located on Route 60, just east of I-94.
-Conway is home to many international corporations such as Abbott, Brunswick, Chicago Bears, Conway Farms, Hospira, Idex, Pactiv, Tenneco, Trustmark and many other corporations.
+Conway is home to many international corporations such as Abbott, Brunswick, Chicago Bears, Conway Farms, Pfizer, Idex, Pactiv, Tenneco, Trustmark Insurance and many other corporations.

 For a list of Lake Forest businesses, visit the Lake Forest/Lake Bluff Chamber of Commerce Directory here.